 “Happy Fourth of July everyone!
 I just love this holiday (think bbq table scraps), minus the fireworks (think overly-sensitive doggie ears).
 But I realized that for all of the good times that we celebrate with our family and friends, all of our military personnel that we salute for serving our country, we don’t think that much on this day about how our country was birthed into country-hood.
 (I think that’s a word.
-If it’s not, I just made it up.
-I love having my own unsupervised column.
+If it’s not, I just made it up and that’s okay.
+Because I have my own unsupervised column.
 Maybe one month I’ll fill the space with my paw-prints— abstract expressionism.)

 So it’s time for me to pull out my research hat again (for reference that’s the green one that says “Charlie’s Corner” on it.
 It helps me concentrate all my energy into my head so I can ferret out facts).